 Required for the major in environmental studies

-Students who major in environmental studies will learn to apply methods and concepts from multiple disciplines to analyze environmental problems, to evaluate the quality of data and arguments, and to model environmental systems.
+Students who major in environmental studies will learn how to understand the multiple ways humans attribute meaning to the environment, apply methods and/or concepts from multiple disciplines to analyze environmental problems, evaluate the quality of data and arguments, and communicate environmental science to a variety of audiences.

 The major in environmental studies requires the following: